idp2p/idp2p.github.io/sdt.md

 The Selective Disclosure Trie also enables an issuer to sign only a particular proof of interest.

 In conclusion, the privacy is an essential aspect in verifiable credential ecosystem, and the Selective Disclosure Trie proposal provides a solution that addresses this concern.
-By allowing individuals to selectively disclose only the necessary fields of a credential, the proposal enhances privacy and security while also allowing for efficient management of large numbers of fields.
+By allowing individuals to selectively disclose only the necessary fields of a credential, the proposal enhances privacy and security.

 Consider the example of a verifiable credential in JSON format, with personal information.